Triangle Criterion: a mixed-state magic criterion with applications in distillation and detection: Introduction

-A promising route is to draw inspiration from the mature tools developed for entanglement detection, among which the Positive Partial Transposition (PPT) criterion~\cite{peres1996separability} has emerged as a prominent one.
+A promising route is to draw inspiration from the mature tools developed for entanglement detection, among which the Positive Partial Transpose (PPT) criterion~\cite{peres1996separability} has emerged as a prominent one.
 In its simplest form, it asks whether the partial transpose $\rho^{\mathrm{T}_A}$ of a bipartite state $\rho$ is positive semidefinite, where $\mathrm{T}_A$ denotes the partial transposition on subsystem $A$.
-Despite this concise mathematical formulation, the PPT criterion enjoys several key properties: (1) it provides a necessary and sufficient condition for separability of mixed states in $2\times 2$ and $2\times 3$ dimensions and for pure states in arbitrary dimensions~\cite{Horodecki1996Separability}; (2) it is fundamentally linked to bound entanglement: any PPT state is non-distillable and hence cannot be used to prepare Bell states~\cite{Horodecki1998BoundEntanglement,VidalWerner2002Computable}; (3) it yields a tight purity threshold for entanglement, $\mathrm{Tr}(\rho^2)>1/(d-1)$ with $d$ being the dimension of $\rho$, so that all states below this threshold are guaranteed to be separable~\cite{Gurvits2002largest}; and (4) it is efficiently computable and can be estimated experimentally via multi-copy and single-copy protocols~\cite{gray2018machine,elben2020mix,Wang2022DetectingQuantifyingEntanglement,zhang2025entanglement,tarabunga2025quantifying}.
+Despite this concise mathematical formulation, the PPT criterion enjoys several key properties: (1) it provides a necessary and sufficient condition for separability of mixed states in $2\times 2$ and $2\times 3$ dimensions and for pure states in arbitrary dimensions~\cite{Horodecki1996Separability}; (2) it is fundamentally linked to bound entanglement: any PPT state is non-distillable and hence cannot be used to prepare Bell states~\cite{Horodecki1998BoundEntanglement,VidalWerner2002Computable}; (3) it yields a tight purity threshold for entanglement, $\mathrm{Tr}(\rho^2)>1/(d-1)$ with $d$ being the dimension of $\rho$, so that all states below this threshold are guaranteed to be separable~\cite{Gurvits2002largest}.
 Because of these favourable properties, the PPT criterion has been widely adopted in diverse tasks, including the resource theory of entanglement~\cite{Audenaert2003PPTcost,WangWilde2023ExactPPT}, quantum device benchmarking~\cite{Shaw2024BenchmarkingEntangled60Atom}, and quantum field theory~\cite{Calabrese2012NegativityQFT}.
 It is thus natural and important to ask: \emph{is it possible to construct a single, mixed-state magic criterion that reproduces the key advantages of the PPT criterion?}